Balance Sheet and Cash Flow tabs

 Select the account you want to drive.
 This is the account in the Balance Sheet whose values will be automatically driven.
 The driver lines will display underneath this account row.
 You can only select one account per mini driver, and you can't select a Bank or Retained Earnings account.

-Click the Expand button to view the driver’s default components (lines): Calculation, Adjustment, Days, Reference, and Opening Balance.
+Click the Expand button to view the driver’s default components (lines).
 See below for detailed information on each one.

 Update the lines as needed, then update the calculation to reflect your changes.